F1 driver market: The contenders for 2023 seats with Daniel Ricciardo, Mick Schumacher futures unclear

 Gasly makes sense for a lot of reasons.
 He's French, still young (26) but with five seasons, and a race win, under his belt, and would likely hit the ground running to form a very handy line-up with Esteban Ocon.

-The one problem is, he's contracted to Red Bull and is a key part of their sister team AlphaTauri.
+The one problem is, he is contracted to Red Bull and is a key part of their sister team AlphaTauri.

-Red Bull are open to parting ways with Gasly - for a fee - but would want an adequate replacement first (which we'll come on to in the next section).
+Red Bull are open to parting ways with Gasly - for a fee - but would want an adequate replacement first (which we will come on to in the next section).

+The word from the paddock in Singapore was that a deal is all but confirmed, and is expected to be announced sooner rather than later.

 Perhaps nervous of another driver market sucker punch by missing out on Gasly, they tested three drivers in a 2021 Alpine car last week at the Hungaroring, Nyck de Vries, Jack Doohan and Antonio Giovinazzi.

-De Vries is one of the hot commodities of his year's driver market while Giovinazzi would more likely stay within the Ferrari family to get back into F1, but it would not be a surprise if Doohan is very high up on Alpine's list.
+De Vries is one of the hot commodities of this year's driver market, while Giovinazzi would more likely stay within the Ferrari family to get back into F1, but it would not be a surprise if Doohan is very high up on Alpine's list.

 Alpine have been keen to promote from their driver academy for some time (with Piastri always the favourite), but Australian driver Doohan is currently fourth in his first full season in Formula 2 and is highly rated internally.

-Ricciardo hasn't been really mentioned by Alpine since early August, with Renault bosses thought to be uneasy about bringing back the 33-year-old, while Schumacher probably hasn't done enough at Haas to earn a promotion up the grid.
+Ricciardo has not been really mentioned by Alpine since early August, with Renault bosses thought to be uneasy about bringing back the 33-year-old, while Schumacher probably has not done enough at Haas to earn a promotion up the grid.

 AlphaTauri (if Gasly leaves)